COVID-19 by the Numbers: Coronavirus Metrics From Each of Illinois' Healthcare Regions

 Region 5 (South Illinois):

-Positivity rates have largely steadied, dropping slightly to 13.4% on Dec.
-4. Hospital bed availability (39%) and ICU bed availability (20.8%) have both climbed steadily in the last week, while hospitalizations have decreased on six of the last 11 days.
+Positivity rates dropped to 12.7% Dec.
+5 in this southern Illinois region.
+Hospital bed availability (38.9%) and ICU bed availability (20%) have both decreased over the past day, with hospitalizations also dropping to 157.

 Region 6 (East-Central Illinois):

-Positivity rates climbed slightly on Dec.
-4, rising to 12.2%.
-ICU bed availability (26%) and hospital bed availability (29.2%) remain above the 20% threshold, while the region’s hospitalization rates have slowly decreased in the last 10 days.
+At the end of last week, positivity rates decreased to 11.9%.
+With the University of Illinois saliva coronavirus test, this region would be sitting at 5.9%, the lowest in the state.
+ICU bed availability (28.7%) and hospital bed availability (27.9%) remain above the 20% threshold, while the region’s hospitalization rates have slowly decreased in the last 10 days.

 Region 7 (Will, Kankakee counties):

-This region has seen hospitalizations drop dramatically in the last 10 days, while hospital bed availability (21.2%) and ICU bed availability (26.5%) have both been on a rapid increase in recent days.
-The region’s positivity rate, which had been on a slow decline, has seen that rate drop more rapidly in recent days, falling to 15.7% on Dec.
-4.
+This region has seen hospitalizations drop dramatically in the last 10 days, with hospital bed availability (19.6%) and ICU bed availability (24.3%) also suddenly decreasing over 24 hours.
+The region’s positivity rate, which had been on a slow decline, has seen that rate drop more rapidly in recent days, falling to 15.4% on Dec.
+5.

 Region 8 (Kane, DuPage counties):

-Positivity rates have remained largely steady here, dropping very slightly to 13% on Dec.
-4. ICU bed availability has continued to drop, falling to 20.3%, while hospital bed availability has increased to 16.1%.
+Positivity rates rose back to 13.2 on Dec.
+5, following a 0.2% drop from one day prior.
+ICU bed availability has continued to drop, falling to 18.6%, while hospital bed availability has increased to 16.5%.
 Hospitalizations overall have decreased each of the last 10 days.

 Region 9 (McHenry, Lake counties):

-The positivity rate in this region has dropped to 12.3%, while the ICU bed availability (26.8%) and hospital bed availability (20.7%) are both over the 20% threshold.
-The region also hit an important milestone Monday, as hospitalizations have decreased on seven of the last 10 days.
+The positivity rate in this region has dropped to 12.2%, while the ICU bed availability (28.7%) and hospital bed availability (21.6%) are both over the 20% threshold.
+The region also hit an important milestone Dec.
+1, as hospitalizations have decreased for seven consecutive days.

 Region 10 (Suburban Cook County):

-The region’s positivity rate inched upward on Dec.
-4 to 12.8%.
-Hospital bed availability (21.7%) and ICU bed availability (16.8%) rates have both stayed relatively stagnant as well, but the region has seen 10 straight days of hospitalization decreases.
+The region’s positivity rate dropped back down to 12.7% as of Dec.
+5. Hospital bed availability (21.6%) and ICU bed availability (17.3%) rates have both stayed relatively stagnant as well, but the region has seen 10 straight days of hospitalization decreases.

 Region 11 (Chicago):

-The positivity rate decreased slightly on Dec.
-4, dropping to 12.5%.
-ICU bed availability (20.8%) and hospital bed availability (18.9%) are inching upward very slowly, while the region has seen decreases in hospitalizations each of the last five days.
+The positivity rate increased slightly on Dec.
+5, rising to 12.6%.
+ICU bed availability (21.2%) and hospital bed availability (19.8%) are inching upward, while the region has seen decreases in hospitalizations each of the last six days.